-University Costs was written just before I started figuring out the cost of having 3 kids in University, but it is still useful to see my thought patterns.
+University Costs was written just before I started figuring out the cost of having three kids in University, but it is still helpful to see my thought patterns.

-- There are a lot of Universities in Ontario, 21 were at this open house, and this does not include the community colleges.
+- There are many universities in Ontario, 21 were at this open house, and this does not include the community colleges.

-- University of Western Ontario “Pitch Kid” was the best of the night, he was quick on his feet, polite, funny and really hit the high points for the kids and the parents.
-This kid should go into sales, or should get a bonus for the job he is doing.
-Most of the other presenters were very bland and you could tell reading from a script.
+- University of Western Ontario’s “Pitch Kid” was the best of the night.
+He was quick on his feet, polite, funny and hit the high points for the kids and the parents.
+This kid should go into sales or should get a bonus for the job he is doing.
+Most of the other presenters were bland and could tell reading from a script.

-- This is going to be EXPENSIVE, but the Universities are not trying to hide this fact they all mention the price of an education along with their lowest mark requirements, so it is useful for the parents to hear the actual numbers!
+- This is going to be EXPENSIVE, but the Universities are not trying to hide this fact they all mention the price of education along with their lowest mark requirements, so it is helpful for the parents to hear the actual numbers!

 - The most expensive degree program would be Optometry at $15,200 in Academic fees and books.

-How much to actually live there if you don’t live in Kitchener/Waterloo?
+How much to live there if you don’t live in Kitchener/Waterloo?

 - Domestic students : $14,300 to $26,600